rsmith-nl/beammech/README.rst

 to the top and bottom of the beam at each mm along the length of the beam.
 Calculating these properties can be difficult for beams made out of different materials (e.g. sandwich structures).
-For every point in the length the products E·I and G·A are gathered in a numpy array and added to the problem dictionary.
-In the example below a constant cross-section is used for simplicity.
+For every point in the length the products E·I, G·A and the top- and bottom distance from the neutral line are gathered in a numpy array and added to the problem dictionary.
+In the example below a constant rectangular cross-section is used for simplicity.
+But it is in the composition of these arrays that you can construct basically any variation in beam geometry.

 .. code-block:: python